3 Sources

 2

 .
-Competition authorities in the United States, Europe, and the United Kingdom have scrutinized relationships between large technology providers and enterprise customers, warning that dependence on a small number of cloud vendors could create barriers to competition and raise switching costs for banks, insurers, and other heavily regulated industries1
+Competition authorities in the United States, Europe, and the United Kingdom have increasingly scrutinized relationships between large technology providers and enterprise customers, warning that dependence on a small number of cloud vendors could create barriers to competition2

 .
-Supporters argue that large-scale cloud platforms offer the security, reliability, and computing power necessary to deploy sophisticated AI systems safely, making collaboration between financial institutions and major technology firms inevitable given the scale of investment required1
+However, supporters argue that large-scale cloud platforms offer the security, reliability, and computing power necessary to deploy sophisticated AI systems safely, and that the scale of investment required for advanced AI infrastructure makes collaboration between financial institutions and major technology firms inevitable2

 .Summarized by